Spring Creek Staff

 The School Board provides direction for the school in its governance role.
 The School Board publishes a short blurb in the school newsletter from time to time to keep the school community informed of the School Board mahi, work.

 The School Board meets monthly at school in the conference room, usually on a Wednesday starting at 6.00 pm.
 Parents & whānau are always welcome to attend.
 Dates for the meetings are mentioned in the school’s newsletter and are also available on the google SCS Events Calendar.
-Copies of the School Board Meeting Minutes available in the office foyer.
+Copies of the School Board Meeting Minutes are available in the office foyer.

 Our School Board members are: